GoogleCloudPlatform/jenkins-integration-samples/jenkins-x/README.md

 ### Cleanup

-Finally, for best security practices you'll want to destroy the service account used during this bootstrapping process, as it's no longer needed.
+Finally, for best security practices you'll want to destroy the service account used during this bootstrapping process, as it's no longer needed:
 ```bash
 gcloud beta iam service-accounts delete ${SA_NAME}
 ```